ghifariram/drghifari.github.io/_posts/2020-05-01-hello-world.md

 Again, as the ordinary human-being, "I don't have time to do that" and "Let's do it tomorrow" are coming to my mind in a daily basis.

 As you may already know, COVID-19 pandemic forces us to [#StayAtHome][stayathome].
 We now have plenty of free time.
-I need to create my to-do list to keeps me productive, maintaining a blog is one of them (because too much _rebahan_ will kill you).
+I need to create my to-do list to keeps me sane, maintaining a blog is one of them (because too much _rebahan_ will kill you).

-This blog will contain mostly about something that i love: Books, Software Engineering, Data Engineering, DevOps, and Technology in general.
+This blog will contain mostly about something that i love: Software Engineering, Data Engineering, DevOps, Books,  and Technology in general.
 Some of them might be in Bahasa, but most of them will be in English.
 I also will post about my personal life, even I know that nobody gives a single care.

 So, yea, please enjoy.